|Consistency & Professional Appearance|

 - The first paragraph in each chapter should not be indented.

-- The start of all other paragraphs should be identified with an indentation.
+- The start of all other paragraphs should be indented unless you use an extra space between paragraphs to set them apart.

 - A single space between paragraphs is allowed when used consistently.